ikyawthetpaing/ikyawthetpaing/README.md

 - 🔭 I’m currently working on developing a web application for managing inventory
 - 🌱 I’m currently learning React and GraphQL
-- 💬 Ask me about web development, REST API design, and database management
+- 💬 Ask me about software development, REST API design and database management
-- 📫 How to reach me: kyawthetpaing@gmail.com
+- 📫 How to reach me: ikyawthetpaing@gmail.com
 - 😄 Pronouns: he/him

 ## Skills